-As you get nearer 180 days of nonpayment, some of the debt collection calls will take on a new tone.
+As you get closer 180 days of not paying your credit card, some of the debt collection calls will take on a new tone.
 If you have not already thrown your phone out, changed your number, or continue to answer in your best disguised voice informing the caller that “um… that person does not live here”, you may get offers to settle the debt for less than what you owe.

 At 180 days of delinquency (sometimes 210), something strange happens.
 Suddenly the background melody you became so accustomed to while watching television, or spending time with family, suddenly ceases.
 No more getting up to check the caller ID to see if you want to answer.
 No more checking messages for 10 minutes listening to “this call is for ____”, quickly followed by your pressing a button so you can hear “message deleted”.